 Jack Henry: captured in time

-His work began as a critique on the post-industrial landscape in his hometown and was very much about found objects and abandoned buildings, remnants, seemingly more archaeological than environmental.
+Henry's work is a critique on the post-industrial landscape in his hometown and is very much about found objects and abandoned buildings, remnants, seemingly more archaeological than environmental.
 “But to tell that story is to inadvertently reference pollution, detritus, and environmental disaffection.
 And I became more concerned with those issues as a result.
 I want to recreate the majesty of wilderness while showing that it has been corrupted.
 Maybe still beautiful in a classic sense, but forever changed; plastic, contained, damaged,” Henry explains.

 In a quest for truth Henry has joined the Extinction Rebellion, a protest group whose first mission is to get people to "tell the truth".
 Many governments, institutions, and media companies still do not formally acknowledge that there is a climate emergency.
 “Getting them to acknowledge the truth and make a public declaration to take climate action is the first step to avoiding the catastrophe we're facing.
 I'm involved with a subgroup focused on art institutions”, says Henry.

 In 2019 while participating in a residency for ecological artists at the Banff Centre Henry met the artist Michael Handley.
-They will be having an exhibition at Beverly's - the former LES bar that had art shows and is now opening a new art gallery in Chinatown with artist Heidi Norton.
-Henry says, “all three of us deal with issues of nature, wilderness, preservation, entropy and death.
-What I find interesting about our work is that each of us acknowledge the destruction caused by mankind and the haphazard attempts of rectifying that.”
+Their exhibition at Beverly's - the former LES bar that had art shows and has opened a new art gallery in Chinatown with artist Heidi Norton.
+Henry says, “all three of us deal with issues of nature, wilderness, preservation, entropy, and death.
+What I find interesting about our work is that each of us acknowledges the destruction caused by mankind and the haphazard attempts of rectifying that.”

 -Laura Horne, December 30, 2020, New York